 The “Funding-First” Model in Action

-That information would then equip them to come up with proposed concert programs that could involve partnerships with diverse musicians and composers, incorporate world music, be built around social justice themes, and so forth.
-By applying the funder priorities, the organization creates programs that are more creative, exciting for the performers, and attractive to audiences and funders.
+That information would then equip the musicians and their non-profit organization to come up with proposed concert programs that could involve partnerships with diverse composers and guest performers, incorporate world music, be built around social justice themes, and so forth.
+By applying the funder priorities, the musicians formulate programs that are more creative, exciting to play, and attractive to audiences and funders.

-In contrast, if they didn’t study grantmaker priorities first, they might have devoted weeks to mapping out programs that solely consisted of music by the standard European composers that the quartet members studied during their conservatory training; then, after examining grantmaker guidelines, they’d either submit grant proposals with little chance of funding or they’d have to start over to come up with new project ideas.
+In contrast, if they didn’t study grantmaker priorities first, they might have naively coined programs consisting of music by the standard European composers that the quartet members studied in school.
+Then, after examining grantmaker guidelines (the second stage of the conventional grant cycle), they’d either submit grant proposals with little chance of funding or they’d have to start over to come up with new project ideas.

 The Complete “Funding-First” Grant Cycle